-Professor Al Gasiewski wins Goldin Florin Award
+Professor Al Gasiewski wins Golden Florin Award

 Albin Gasiewski Golden Florin